reciprocalreviews/reciprocalapp/DESIGN.md

 - Amy logs into RR and proposes a TOCE venue instance.
 - The RR stewards approve it
-- Amy adds a description of the venue and sees the default reviewer role with `yes` and `no` commitments, and finds them suitable.
+- Amy adds a description of the venue and sees the default reviewer role and finds it suitable.
 - Amy sets the compensation levels to 10 tokens for a review, 10 for an AE recommendation, and 1 for an EiC decision, as well as costs of 40 tokens per submission.
 She also sets the welcome token rate to 30, enabling newcomers to submit if they review just once.
 - Amy updates the ACM TOCE website to point to the reviewer volunteer link and to the compensation costs.
 She also sends an email to `sigcse-members` to solicit volunteers and points to the link
 - Community members either receive the email, or see the volunteer link on the website, and log in to voluneer.
 Those are first time volunteers receive their newly minted welcome tokens.